 When comparing Facilethings vs Teuxdeux, the Slant community recommends Facilethings for most people.
-In the question“What is the best cross-platform to-do list app?”
-Facilethings is ranked 27th while Teuxdeux is ranked 55th.
+In the question“What are the best cross-platform to do list apps?”
+Facilethings is ranked 25th while Teuxdeux is ranked 60th.

 Ranked in these QuestionsQuestion Ranking